 One of the most exciting parts about online video is how fast technology is changing.
-While this blog often highlights the improvements in video software, there has also been a huge explosion over the past two years in the number of affordable video hardware solutions.
+While this blog often highlights the improvements in video software, there has also been a huge explosion over the past few years in the number of affordable video hardware solutions.
 Hardware such as the ATEM Mini line from Blackmagic Design, the Pearl line from Epiphan, and the Yolobox are all great examples of "prosumer" level video hardware with features that would have cost thousands of dollars just a few years ago.

 For those not familiar with the ATEM Mini, it's a small video switcher that has 4 HDMI inputs, plus two additional 3.5mm audio inputs that can be configured as either mic inputs or line inputs.
 On the output side, it has an HDMI output as well as a USB-C port that can be used as a "webcam" output when connected to a computer.
 The "Pro" model of the switcher adds the ability to stream the output via RTMP and the ability to record the video output to a USB-C attached SSD.
 And, if four HDMI inputs aren't enough, Blackmagic recently released the ATEM Mini Extreme, which has eight HDMI inputs and two HDMI outputs.

 The ATEM Mini switchers come with two utilities that run on both Windows and MacOS.
 The first, called ATEM Setup, is used to configure the IP address on your ATEM Mini Pro as well as update the firmware.
 The second, called ATEM Software Control, acts as a software controller for the switcher and lets you perform all the same actions that you would via the buttons on the switcher, plus many other things.

 In this blog post, I'll walk you through setting up an ATEM Mini Pro for live streaming to Mux.